shoz-f/stylegan2-ada/README.md

 ## StyleGAN2 ADA converted for Tensorflow v2

 The `tf2` branch contains code converted with 'tf_upgrade_v2'.
-Right now, image generation by `generate2.py` is available.
+Right now, you can generate images by `generate2.py` under the CPU.

 ## StyleGAN2 with adaptive discriminator augmentation (ADA)<br>&mdash; Official TensorFlow implementation